-Number of the module Name of the module Responsible university lecturer FOMT 1.5 Economics and Management of Forest Resources and Apl.
-Prof. Dr. P. Deegen Contents and goals of qualification Contents : Economics (part A): Economic principles of human actions demonstrated by the forest rotation problem and other questions of even-aged forest stands, and problems encountered during activities in uneven-aged forest stands.
+Number of the module Name of the module Responsible university lecturer FOMT 1.5 Economics and apl.
+Prof. Dr. P. Deegen Management of Forest Resources Contents and goals of qualification Contents : Economics (part A): Economic principles of human actions demonstrated by the forest rotation problem and other questions of even-aged forest stands, and problems encountered during activities in uneven-aged forest stands.
 Investigating human interactions by means of environmental and ecosystem related performances in forestry.
-Management of enterprises (part B): Strategic planning, forest management planning as well as planning and control of forest management measures.
-Development of a continuous forest inventory design as well as the construction of a GIS aided management information system is demonstrated, by examples of the management in the tropics.
-Objectives of qualification : The students understand principles and techniques of forest economics and can independently apply these to the analysis of forestry-related actions and to the management of forest enterprises.
-They master the concepts of the inter-temporal efficiency for both timber production and the provision of environmental and other ecosystem services.
+Management of enterprises (part B): Strategic planning, forest management planning as well as planning and control of forest inventory design as well as the construction of a GIS aided management information system is demonstrated, by examples of the management in the tropics.
+Objectives of qualification : The students understand principles and techniques of forestry-related actions and to the management of forest economics and can independently apply these to the analysis of forestry-related actions and to the inter-temporal efficiency for both timber production and the provision of environmental and other ecosystem services.
 They are able to apply economic instruments for planning of management decisions and for controlling of managerial decisions in the tropics.
 Forms of teaching and learning The module comprises: 2.00 hrs/wk Lecture 1.5 hrs/wk Seminar 2.0 hrs/wk Exercise Independent studies Preconditions for participation Knowledge of mathematics at extended upper school level (basic course).
 Literature: Davis, L. S.; Johnson, K. N. (1986) Forest management.
 McGraw- Hill.
 New York.
 Applicability The module is compulsory in the Master course Tropical Forestry and Management .
 Regarding the study unit Sustainable Tropical Forestry the module is optional compulsory with module 1.7.
 Preconditions for allocation of credits The credits are obtained, when the module examination has been passed.
 The module examination is a written test (120 minutes).
-Credits and marks 7 credits can be obtained by the module.
-The module mark corresponds to the mark of the written test.
+Credits and grades 7 credits can be obtained by the module.
+The module grade corresponds to the grade of the written test.
 Frequency of the module The module is offered each summer semester.
-Effort The effort comprises 210 working hours.
+Effort The effort comprises 210 workir The effort comprises 210 working hours.
 Length of the module The module extends over one semester.
 Literature Neher, P. A. (1993) Natural resource economics.
 Conservation and exploitation.
 Cambridge University Press.
 Cambridge.
 Buongiorno, J.; Gilles, J. K. (2003) Decision methods for forest resource management.
 Academic Press.
 Amsterdam.
 Chang, S. J. (1983) Rotation age, management density, and the economic factors of timber production: do changes in stumpage price, interest rate, regeneration cost, and forest taxation matter?